-College football needs a competitive Pac-12 to spice things up
+Analysis | College football needs a competitive Pac-12 to spice things up

 He paused.

 “And they show you” their NFL-employed alums.
 “They show you.
 Film.
 Pictures.
-Outline, what round (of the NFL Draft).
-When they show the film, they show when they first got to Ohio State, their technique, at practice, then they show the same technique, and stuff, in the game, then they show the same technique and stuff for the NFL team that they got drafted for.
+Outline, what round [of the NFL draft].
+When they show the film, they show when they first got to Ohio State, their technique, at practice, then they show the same technique and stuff in the game, then they show the same technique and stuff for the NFL team that they got drafted for.
 Then they go to the next one.
-I mean, they started with, like, 2000, and they went all the way back, and they just keep going to the next one, to the next one, to the next one …”
+I mean, they started with, like, 2000, and they went all the way back, and they just keep going to the next one, to the next one, to the next one.”

 And so then to Columbus soon again will go Marcelles, with a group of his St. John Bosco High teammates, to catch Oregon vs. Ohio State on Sept.
-11. That’ll be one of those stern tests of the Pac-12 as the Pac-12 moves to try to ace stern tests.
+11. That will be one of those stern tests of the Pac-12 as the Pac-12 moves to try to ace stern tests.

-Since mid-2020, it has a through-and-through football man focused entirely on football, senior associate commissioner Merton Hanks, the former Iowa Hawkeye, San Francisco 49er and Seattle Seahawk, seasoned executive, and head of what new commissioner George Kliavkoff called “a football strategic working group led by Merton,” which includes head coaches and athletic directors.
+Since mid-2020, it has a through-and-through football man focused entirely on football, senior associate commissioner Merton Hanks, the former Iowa Hawkeye, San Francisco 49er and Seattle Seahawk, seasoned executive and head of what new commissioner George Kliavkoff called “a football strategic working group led by Merton,” which includes head coaches and athletic directors.

-It has that new commissioner, Kliavkoff, a novel hire from MGM Resorts in Las Vegas (and NBCUniversal and more before that) who has come off as sharp without being slick, as the kind of guy who has done all the homework and had to do it only once to get it all down.
+It has that new commissioner, Kliavkoff, a novel hire from MGM Resorts in Las Vegas (and NBC Universal and more before that) who has come off as sharp without being slick, as the kind of guy who has done all the homework and had to do it only once to get it all down.

 “Tremendously intelligent, great presence, confident, organized, detailed,” Oregon Coach Mario Cristobal said of Kliavkoff, who rowed at Boston University and studied law at Virginia.
 “He has a plan.”

-“I want to be 100 percent clear,” Kliavkoff said at Pac-12 Media Day, “going forward the Pac-12 conference will make all of our football-related decisions with the combined goals of optimizing CFP invitations and winning national championships,” whether said playoff expands or not.
+“I want to be 100 percent clear,” Kliavkoff said at the league’s media day.
+“Going forward the Pac-12 conference will make all of our football-related decisions with the combined goals of optimizing CFP invitations and winning national championships,” whether said playoff expands or not.

 Told the country needs the Pac-12, Mark Harlan said, “At least it’s nice to be needed.”